-For every Social Fresh conference we form a content committee that reviews a large pool of potential speakers for these considerations and more.
-We typically review 5-10 times the number of speakers that we will ultimately invite on to our stage.
+For every conference, we form a content committee that reviews a large pool of potential speakers.
+We review 5-10 times the number of speakers that we will ultimately invite on stage.

 2. No Nominations

-As a policy, Social Fresh does not accept speaker submissions.
+As a policy, Social Fresh does not take speaker submissions.
 This does not mean that you should never reach out to us.
 It is mostly a logistical challenge.
-We get hundreds of pitches each year and as a very small team, we cannot review them all.
+We get hundreds of pitches each year, and as a very small team, we cannot review them all.

 We do not have an open call for speakers.
 We do not have a form for submitting yourself to our content committee.
 We research the industry and curate a list of invites to send out.